Are You A Shopping Addict? If Not Then I Dare You To Stop Buying Holiday Themed Dishware And Other Crap You Don’t Need…

 Fast fashion shopaholics: As impulsive buyers their closets are overflowing with fast fashion clothes that still have the tags on them.
 They will buy the same shirt or skirt over and over without realizing it until I lay it out for them.
 Despite the fact they wear only 10% of what is in their closet they tell me they don’t have enough room and they need a bigger home.
 Their stuff will often start to take over their partner’s closet.
 The poor bastards know they can’t win – they love it when I say the same thing they’ve been saying to their lady all along… “ya got too much stuff, woman!”

 TIP: If you see something you want, wait one week, if you still NEED it you can get it.
 Buy classic/timeless, not trendy.
 Wear what makes you feel powerful and confident.
-Even better…wear virtually that same thing everyday (save brain power, like Einstein did) and then invest that money else where like on a chicken coup or books.
+Even better…wear virtually that same thing everyday (save brain power, like Einstein did) and then invest that money else where like on a chicken coup or books or a gun to kill the CEO’s of the corporations that are killing us all.

 Snake oil shopaholics: People who subscribe to once a month mailed deliveries of overpriced unregulated miracle products in an overly marketing package promising quick fix solutions, like Sakara, Moon Juice, Prose, or doTerra which is a PYRAMID SCHEME!
 Or anything that GOOP advertises!